 What You Need

 For the dry ingredients in these muffins we’re using a gluten-free 1:1 baking flour (I use Bob’s Red Mill, the light blue bag which includes xanthan gum in its ingredients).
-You can also use whole wheat white flour if you don’t need these to be gluten-free.
+You can also use whole wheat white flour or whole wheat pastry flour if you don’t need these to be gluten-free.